-It will no doubt find a place of honor on the wall, and will be a treat for the kids when they get to visit.
-You can also make your own Grandparents Day cards.
+It will no doubt find a place of honor on the wall and will be a treat for the kids when they get to visit.
+You can also make your own Grandparents’ Day cards.

-Make a trip to the ice cream shop, or out to the pond with a couple of fishing poles.
+Make a trip to the ice cream shop or out to the pond with a couple of fishing poles.
 No matter how simple, if you make it your regular, special activity together, it will grow in meaning to grandparents and grandchildren alike.

 They’ll likely be amazed by how different life was when the “greatest generation” was children!